PF

 Instructions

-2. 2Pat the pork loin dry and season all over with the pepper and 1½ teaspoons of the salt.
+1. 1Pat the pork loin dry and season all over with salt and allspice.

-4. 4Heat the remaining 1 tablespoon of olive oil in a large Dutch oven or braiser over medium-high heat.
-Once the oil is glistening, add the pork and brown on all sides, including the two flat ends, about 12 minutes total.
+2. 2Heat the olive oil in a large Dutch oven or braiser over medium-high heat until glistening.
+Add the pork and brown on all sides, including the two flat ends, for 12 minutes total, until deeply golden.
 Transfer the pork to a plate.

-6. 6Remove the pot from the oven and add the apples around the pork, nestling them into the vegetables.
-Roast until the internal temperature of the pork reaches 145°F on an instant-read thermometer, and the vegetables are tender, about 10 more minutes.
+4. 4Remove the lid and add the apples around the pork, nestling them into the vegetables.
+Continue cooking uncovered over medium heat for 10 more minutes, until the internal temperature of the pork reaches 145°F on an instant-read thermometer and the vegetables are tender.

 Nutrition — Per Serving